 I could add a lot more here but you get the point.
-It’s about connecting with our clients in a more personal level.
+It’s about connecting with our clients on a more personal level.
 Not only are you connecting interpersonally with them, it is more organic and you may end up talking about or resolving a few other issues that would not have come out of a single email.

-5) Communicate, communicate, communicate
+5) Communicate, Communicate, Communicate

 Remember, your clients are human beings just like you.
 Sometimes they will have a bad day, sometimes they will forget deadlines or meetings, sometimes they will mess something up – it’s ok.
-As long as there has been a strong foundation of communication throughout the project everything should be alright.
-You can always reschedule meetings and make new deadlines; you cannot, however, gain trust or active and willing participation from a client if all you do is send boiler plate emails and not engage the human side of the relationship.
+As long as there has been a strong foundation of communication throughout the engagement everything should be alright.
+You can always reschedule meetings and make new deadlines; you cannot, however, gain trust or active and willing participation from a client if all you do is send boilerplate emails and not engage the human side of the relationship.